lunapark/documentation/docs/en/guide/plugins/basics.md

 });
 ```

-The `internal` property will be available on your plugin's hooks and init functions.
-Here, the `tutorial` will be find under `internal.tutorial`.
+The `internal` object is available in your plugin's hooks and initialization functions.
+In this example, the `tutorial` property can be accessed via `internal.tutorial`.

 # Customization

-All the following customization options can either be:
+The following customization options can be defined as either:
-- an object of the type of the customization
+- A direct object.
-- a function returning an object of the type of the customization
+- A function that returns the object.

-If you use a function, this function can be asynchronous, and will be called with some useful arguments:
+If a function is used, it can be asynchronous and will receive the following arguments:
-- `config`: the plugin's configuration
+- `config`: The current configuration.
-- `internal`: the plugin's internal state
+- `internal`: The current internal state.
-- `mode`: "build" or "editor", depending on the current mode
+- `mode`: `build` or `editor`, depending on the environment.
-- `app`: the whole project application instance
+- `app`: The entire project application instance.

-You can update those objects during the execution of these functions.
+You can modify these objects during the function's execution.

-## Lifecycles
+## Lifecycle Hooks

 ### Mount

-This function is called when the plugin is mounted in the editor, either on installation, or when the project is loaded.
+Called when the plugin is mounted in the editor, either upon installation or when the project loads.

 ```ts
 import { makePlugin } from '@luna-park/plugin';